Performance Monitoring

 Section titled “How the engine stays fast”Fingerprint-based memoization

-Section titled “Fingerprint-based memoization”The engine creates a “fingerprint” of the current cart state (items, quantities, customer).
-If the cart hasn’t changed since the last calculation, the cached result is reused immediately — no recalculation needed.
+Section titled “Fingerprint-based memoization”The engine creates a “fingerprint” of the current cart state (items, quantities, customer, currency).
+If the cart hasn’t changed since the last evaluation, the cached result is reused immediately — no recalculation needed.

 Transient caching

-Section titled “Transient caching”Discount definitions and zone data are cached in WordPress transients.
+Section titled “Transient caching”Discount definitions, zones, and per-currency price lists are cached in WordPress transients.
 This avoids database queries on every page load.

 Lazy evaluation